 [NOTE: The petitioner has the burden of providing information concerning the financial impact of a civil penalty on the petitioner and the burden of showing the petitioner's financial hardship.
 The city/town/county commission or board may remit the entire amount of the penalty only when the petitioner has not been assessed civil penalties for previous violations and payment of the civil penalty will prevent payment for necessary remedial actions.
 The city/town/county commission or board may not impose a penalty under this section that is in excess of the civil penalty imposed by the LOCAL PROGRAM.]

-[NOTE: THE FOREGOING PROCEDURES ARE OFFERED AS GUIDANCE TO LOCAL GOVERNMENTS TO ENSURE THAT CIVIL PENALTIES ARE ACCOMPANIED BY REMISSION REQUESTS AND APPEAL PROCEDURES, INCLUDING HEARING OPPORTUNITIES.]
+[NOTE: THE FOREGOING PROCEDURES ARE OFFERED AS GUIDANCE TO LOCAL GOVERNMENTS TO ENSURE THAT CIVIL PENALTIES ARE ACCOMPANIED BY REMISSION REQUESTS AND APPEAL PROCEDURES, INCLUDING HEARING OPPORTUNITIES.
+REFER TO THE REMISSION GUIDELINES FOR LOCAL GOVERNMENT EROSION AND SEDIMENT CONTROL PROGRAMS FOR THE FULL PROCEDURE.]

 Collection.
 If payment is not received within 30 days after it is due, the (city)(town)(county) may institute a civil action to recover the amount of the assessment.
 The civil action may be brought in the Superior Court of the county where the violation occurred, or the violator’s residence or principal place of business is located.
 Such civil actions must be filed within three (3) years of the date the assessment was due.
 An assessment that is not contested and a remission that is not requested is due when the violator is served with a notice of assessment.
 An assessment that is contested or a remission that is requested is due at the conclusion of the administrative and judicial review of the assessment.